-If you own a home in the Ocean Pointe development in Honolulu, Hawaiʻi that was constructed after August 1, 2005, a class action lawsuit may affect your rights.
+If you own a home in the Ocean Pointe development in Honolulu, Hawaiʻi, you may qualify for home repairs and your rights may be affected by a class action settlement.

-A Judge authorized the dissemination of this Notice.
+A Judge authorized the dissemination of the Notice.
 This is not a solicitation from a lawyer.

 YOUR LEGAL RIGHTS AND OPTIONS IN THIS LAWSUIT: